Was the jet engine used in ww2?

 Though the only jet fighter to fly in combat during World War II, the Me 262 spent a significant amount of time on the ground due to its high consumption of fuel.
 It was often described as a “sitting duck for Allied attacks.”

-READ ALSO: What is the difference between reservations and walk ins?
+READ ALSO: What is ayin in the Hebrew alphabet?

 Did the British use Whittle’s jet engine in WWII?